DavideP02/Liceo_5/Inglese/14.VirginiaWoolf/2021 04 29 - Virginia Woolf.md

 Even if their lives were completely different, they were absolutely linked.
 Septimus’ death is like the halo that illuminates Clarissa’s life, but these two characters are very different: she shows to be always aware of the contrast between her thoughts and exterior reality, on the contrary Septimus is unable to distinguish between these two different reality, and he is unable to give order to his past experiences and to his thoughts.

 ### T: *Clarissa and Septimus*
 - ==p.
-268==: TODO estratto su GoodNotes

-TODO Aggiungere divisione slide 9
+268==

+Clarissa Dalloway decides to buy flowers herself for the party she is going to give in the evening.
+She goes into Mulberry's florist shop and is greeted by Miss Pym.
+Clarissa enjoys the various perfumes and colours of the many flowers.
+She suddenly hears a noise similar to a pistol shot in the street.
+Miss Pym looks apologetic, as if the loud motor cars were her fault.
+Clarissa and seeral other people turn to observe the mysterious person passing in a luxury car.
+They wonder whether it is the Queen or the Prime Minister behind the blinds.
+Septimus Warren Smith, a veteran of WWI, also hears the car backfire.
+He suffers from shell shock, a mental illness caused by the horrors of war, and believes he is responsible for the traffic congestion the passin car causes.
+His young Italian wife, Lucrezia, is embarassed by his odd manner and also frightened, since Septimus has recently threatened to kill himself.

+This extract is divided into five part:

+- **line 1-23**: Mrs Dalloway’s visit at the florist’s is interrupted by the explosion of a tyre in the street
+- **line 24-37**: various people’s reactions to the explosion and their speculations about who might be in the car
+- **line 38-41**: Introduction of Septimus Warren Smith
+- **line 42-53**: The busy traffic in the street and Septimus’s thoughts
+- **line 54-73**: Description of Lucrezia’s appearance and thoughts.
+She is worried because Septimus wants to kill himself.

 One of the most interesting aspect in reading Woolf’s novel is how she treats time.
 The **treatment of time** is a fundamental concept that characterised her style.

 This extract is from the beginning of the novel: as she walks around London, her physical trajectory towards the flower shop is constantly interrupted by the interior tunnels that open up in her mind.
 Woolf is brilliantly able to portray the interior time and the contrast between the interior time (subjective) and the exterior time (objective)
-MANCA un pezzo (slide 10 + altri appunti)
+As Clarissa walks around London, her physical trajectory towards the flower shop is constantly interrupted by the interior tunnels that open up in her mind.
+She is thrown into the depths of the past and the uncertain terrain of the future.
+The dilated quality of her interior time is interrupted by the chimes of Big Ben.
 The chimes of Big Ben represents chronological time, which contrasts her interior time.
-MANCA

-MANCA PARTE INIZIALE SU SEPTIMUS SMITH
-As he hears the explosion of this tyre, he experiences a series of feelings, such as **alienation**, and since the rumor reminded him of the war, he totally **panics**: he was paralysed in the middle of the street.
+We are informed by Septimus’ illness as he hears the explosion of the tyre, as he hears the explosion of this tyre, he experiences a series of feelings, such as **alienation**, and since the rumor reminded him of the war, he totally **panics**: he was paralysed in the middle of the street.
 He also feels **guilty** because he thinks that he is the one responsible for the traffic congestion.
 As his wife tries to bring him back to reality, he became very **angry** to her, and then he feels **madness**, since he says that he will kill himself.